-Duke University Dining Services in the East Union Marketplace on East Campus is one location that offers on-campus food service for ADF participants.
+There are various dining options across East and West Campus on Duke University.
+Duke University Dining Services in the East Union Marketplace on East Campus is one location that offers on-campus food service for ADF participants, and it is open a wide range of hours to service various camps that stay on-campus.
 The cafeteria features an all-you-can-eat style buffet, with a focus on healthy options such as a full salad bar, grill items, and rotating entrees from around the world.
 The wide variety of food offered ensures that students with allergies or food restrictions have adequate options for their meals.
 The East Campus Union also features the Trinity Cafe, open for select hours during the summer and serving coffee shop-style food and beverage items.